What do I need to know about bad habits and behaviors in children?

 Nose picking can start when crusting occurs from infection, allergies, or minor trauma.
 Picking causes more irritation to the nose and may create a vicious cycle.
 Picking is the most common cause of frequent nosebleeds.

 Tell your child that picking their nose is not acceptable in public, but that they may use a tissue to clear out the nose and take care of itchiness.
-Explain that they are more likely to get sick and pass their germs to others if they pick their nose.
+Explain that they pass their germs to others if they pick their nose.
 Insist that they wash their hands after they pick or blow their nose.
-Often a little petroleum jelly a couple times a day inside the nose will help to break the vicious cycle of nose irritation and picking.
-Keeping the nose moist with a little saline spray can also help.
+Often a little petroleum jelly a couple of times each day inside the nose will help to break the vicious cycle of nose irritation and picking.
+Keeping the nose moist with a little saline spray before bed can also help.
 Talk to your child's primary care provider to find out what they recommend to reduce your child's nose irritation.

 Hair twirling/hair pulling

 Hair loss may be a sign of medical problems such as infection or other disease.
 Your child should see their pediatrician if they are losing hair.

 On the other hand, hair twirling or mild hair pulling that results in minimal hair loss is just another self-calming behavior seen in infants and children.
 Like thumb sucking, it often occurs when the child is relaxed, bored, or tired.
 Children usually outgrow this habit on their own.

 There is a more serious form of hair pulling, called trichotillomania, which involves pulling the hair from the scalp, eyelashes, eyebrows, and/or pubic areas.
 This is a rare disorder that often suggests an underlying psychological problem and should be evaluated by a physician.